Shangri-La Hotel, Paris is proud to announce that its two gastronomic restaurants have been awarded stars by the 2012 Michelin Guide.

 With the publication of this year's edition, Shangri-La Hotel, Paris becomes the only luxury hotel in France to boast two gastronomic restaurants recognized by the Michelin Guide, a feat made all the more exceptional by the fact that this distinction comes less than one year after each restaurant's opening.

-The French gastronomic restaurant L'Abeille, under the direction of Executive Chef Philippe Labbé, has been awarded two stars and the Chinese gastronomic restaurant Shang Palace, headed by Chef Frank Xu, has received one star.
+The French gastronomic restaurant L'Abeille, has been awarded two stars and the Chinese gastronomic restaurant Shang Palace, has received one star.
 This recognition by the Michelin Guide confirms each Chef's distinctive and passionate culinary signature, each as technically accomplished as it is unique.

 Opened in March 2011, L'Abeille ("The Bee" in French) is named after the Bonaparte imperial insignia.
-Under the leadership of Executive Chef Philippe Labbé, this gourmet destination restaurant has won acclaim for bold and colourful renditions of French classics such as the signature blue lobster prepared two ways, a dish that is reborn anew each season, accompanied for example by black truffles, pistachios or beets.
+This gourmet destination restaurant has won acclaim for bold and colourful renditions of French classics such as the signature blue lobster prepared two ways, a dish that is reborn anew each season, accompanied for example by black truffles, pistachios or beets.
 Foie gras marbled with nougat and sea bass coated in sesame and poppy seeds and roasted with fennel on a teppanyaki have also become house favourites.
 Head Sommelier Cédric Maupoint's wine selections and desserts by Pastry Chef François Perret complement Chef Labbé's remarkable seasonal creations.

 For Chef Labbé, receiving two Michelin stars culminates a year of milestones and accolades.
 "I often say that I was born with a Michelin Guide tucked under my arm, because it was my parents' guide and it was they who instilled in me a passion for great cuisine," he says.
 "These two stars are recognition of our desire to always reach higher, a trait that our Restaurant Director Christophe Kelsch, and I as well as everyone here at Shangri-La Paris strive to cultivate every day."